karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 ### Introduction

 In this post you will arrange (import) a downloaded OSSL dataset using a python script.
 The script will combine data on the site, laboratory data and spectral scans.
-The combined data is saved as a <span class='file'>json</span> file and used for plotting, soil line extraction and Machine Learning analyses and modelling in the following posts.
+The combined data is saved as a <span class='file'>json</span> file and used for plotting and Machine Learning analyses and modelling in the following posts.
+If you do not have any downloaded OSSL data, please go back to the [previous post](../spectrodata-OSSL4ML01-download).

 ### Prerequisites